boldbi/react-with-aspnet-core-sample/React/README.md

   3. Finally, run the application using the command `npm start`.
 After executing the command, the application will automatically launch in the default browser.
 You can access it at the specified port number (e.g., http://localhost:3000/).

-  > **NOTE:** If you are using Node.js version 17.2 and 18.16, you can update the `package.json` file by adding the following line as a `script` within the `start` command.
+  > **NOTE:** If you are using Node.js version higher than v16.17, you can update the `package.json` file by adding the following line as a `script` within the `start` command.
 Make ensure that you replace the existing line with this updated script.<br/>
     "start": "react-scripts --openssl-legacy-provider start"

  ## Developer IDE